Agentic LLM Framework for Adaptive Decision Discourse: Multi-Agent Framework for Decision Discourse

 \subsection{Self-Governance and Convergence}

-Having defined the discourse mechanisms at the micro- and the macro-scale, we now move on to emergent behaviors of the framework entailing the definition of a convergence criterion.
+Having defined the discourse mechanisms at the micro- and the macro-scale, we now move on to emergent behaviors of the framework, entailing the definition of a convergence criterion.
 We describe the limitations of persona prompt patterns and formulate a technique for summoning new agents that allows to dynamically build an assembly, specialized for the resolution of a specific challenge.

-Persona prompt patterns (defined in \ref{titles:promptengineering}) represent powerful methods for defining LLM agent’s behavioral space, and are central to the functioning of this work.
-The testbed for this framework articulates around an extreme flood hazard assessment and mitigation scenario, where agents emulate decision-makers discussing towards the resolution of such an event, hinting that realistic human behavior is key to the framework’s performance.
+Persona prompt patterns (see section \ref{titles:agenticpromptengineering}) represent powerful methods for defining LLM agent’s behavioral space, and are central to the functioning of this work.
+The testbed for this study articulates around two example use-cases: the first portrays historical flooding events in Texas, in 2025; the second, a hypothetical extreme flood in the Midwest.
+Both those use-cases target to demonstrated different characteristics of the framework, yet testing the fidelity of human behavior in the face of uncertain decision-making.
 First explorations were conducted with handcrafted persona prompts with consideration of a fixed-sized assembly, including a mayor, a community advocate and an environmental scientist.
 Character design aims for specific behavior traits and restrictions pertaining to the role: for instance, the mayor is assumed as not having expert knowledge on environmental sciences, and will optimize for constraints pertaining to their standing in the assembly, including infrastructure integrity and safety of the population.
 As a consequence, individual assembly members optimize for a unique constraint, where the overall assembly optimizes for the union of non-redundant constraints, maximizing agent’s utility.